Friday, June 24, 2011

 "Holy living is not only the refraining from doing the wrong and the doing of the right, but an insatiable desire for God's will that can only be put in the heart by the Holy Spirit, manifesting our true sincerity by glorifying Him through obedience."
 Chas.
 E. Orr - Ps 42:1, Php 2:12, 1Thes 1:7, 1Jn 2:4, Num 15:30

-I definitely don't have enough "fear and trembling" when living out my salvation, or as the amplified version says "...reverence and awe, serious caution" Php 2:12.
-We all have a human nature, that tendency to quench what we know is right in favor of our own desires.
-For some it is a stronger personal trial than it is for others.
-In chapter 7 of Romans Paul tells of his battle with "self will" even though he was a more determined and courageous warrior.
-As impossible as it seems God wants us to set Himself as our goal (1Pet 1:15-16), not so we'll feel defeated and overwhelmed, but exhorted and enthusiastic to please Him (1 Cor 9:24).
-God doesn't give us what we can't handle, it's just that a lot of times I don't want to step out of my comfort zone or quench my tendency for self-pity, in order to decrease ME and show God's power in my life. -Jn 3:30-31. when Paul asked "who will set me free from this body of death?", I feel so connected to that expression of shame.
-He knew the answer though, that battle won't be forever, but realizing our inadequacies teach us to rely more on a loving Father's daily grace.
+God doesn't give us what we can't handle, so a lot of times my failures are because I don't want to step out of my comfort zone or to quench my tendency for self-pity, in order to decrease ME and show God's power in my life. -Jn 3:30-31.
+When Paul asked "who will set me free from this body of death?", I feel so connected to that expression of shame (wish I would feel as connected to his zeal and holiness also).
+He knew the answer to his question though.
+That the battles with our own will won't be there in eternity, and that realizing our inadequacies teach us to rely more on a loving Father's daily grace.
 He gave us a gift when He captured us.
 A shared hatred for the sin in those He loves.
 Hatred for sin stirs our heart for obedience, and at least some level of growth, in spite of our numerous shortcomings.
 So, if a thirst for obedience is not manifest in your life....you know what scripture says about a faith without works (the obedience from the heart)?
 The book of James has a lot to say about that.

-If we all could just be rid of ourselves and live like this earth is not our home!
-As much as we want to be His puppets, He would rather have our struggling push that reinforces our love.
-We are on a Pilgrimage, ambassadors for Him.
-It's hard to keep all these ties in perspective but when we return to our forever home, this life we have built for ourselves will be like a blink.
+If we would resist more of ourself and let more of Jesus take over we could live like this earth, and the "stuff" in it, truly is not our home!
+As much as I want to be His puppet I know He would rather I gave Him my efforts, those struggling pushes toward Himself that reinforces my love.
+I wish I would give Him that more often, much, much more often.
+Since we know our purpose here is to be His ambassadors why is it so hard for us to keep all these personal ties in perspective.
+When we return to our forever home, this life we have built for ourselves will be like a blink.
+Will we even care to remember it?
 What really mattered will be what is there with Him.

-1 comments:
+1 comment:

 I just found your blog today, and wanted to stop and say "Hi!"